McQbis/McQbis/README.md

 -->
 ## I'm a **Computer Science Engineer**👨‍💻 from Poznan University of Technology🎓!
 ### 🛠️ I am currently creating pet projects that use the 🧠Neural Networks🧠 I have developed.
-### 🛠️ In addition, I implement trained models into mobile applications written in ⚛React⚛Native⚛.
+### 🛠️ I implement trained models into mobile applications written in ⚛React⚛Native⚛.
 ### 🛠️ I also use **Django** if the model is too large and needs to be stored on the server🗄️
 ### 🛠️ So I mainly program in **Python**🐍
-## I not only know Programming Languages, but also know Natural Languages😎👌🔥:
+## I not only know Programming Languages, but also know Natural Languages 😎
 ### 🇵🇱🥟 Polish - native language
 ### 🇬🇧🇺🇸 English - B2
 ## But I am also interested in: